avencera/yamine/README.md

   kind: Deployment
   ```

-- `json-array` - a json file with each combined file being an element in the array
+- `json` - a json file with each combined file being an element in the array

   ```json
   [